plarun/scheduler/readme.md

+# Task scheduler
-Task scheduler can schedule tasks with dependencies for execution.
-It also allows manual actions on tasks.
+- Tasks can be scheduled with dependencies with other tasks.
+- Allows manual actions on tasks using cli.
+- Multiple tasks can be wrapped under a bundle task.
+- Task can have dependencies, by setting a prerequiste (start condition) - task will only be executed if the condition satisfied.
+- Tasks can be inserted/updated/deleted via specific syntax [task action definition](internal/client/etc/test/def/).
+- Task can be scheduled with batch run or window run or manual run.

 ---

-# Scheduler Architecture
+## Scheduler Architecture

 ![scheduler arch](/img/sched_arch.png)